KDahir247/Fabled-Engine/README.md

 * Down : E

 # current progress:
-* Experimenting with KTX 2.0 and Dds as option for texture file, since these are the fastest texture file to load to the gpu.
+* Experimenting with KTX 2.0 and Dds as option for texture file, since these are the fastest texture file format to load to the gpu.
 * Experimenting support for different texture compression method
 # KTX 2.0